-The IAI Act mandates all public two-year and four-year institutions participate in IAI as Full Participants by submitting and reviewing courses for approval; maintain a complete IAI General Education Core Curriculum package (GECC package; and, if applicable to the institution, maintain up to four major courses approved for transfer2.
+The IAI Act mandates all public two-year and four-year institutions to participate in IAI as Full Participants by submitting and reviewing courses for approval; maintain a complete IAI General Education Core Curriculum package (GECC package; and, if applicable to the institution, maintain up to four major courses approved for transfer (Section reverence here).
 IAI staff conduct an annual audit to ensure public institution compliance with the Act.